 ENIs have the following limits:

-- The ECS instance and its attached secondary ENI must be in the same zone, region, and VSwitch, but can be in different security groups.
+- The ECS instance and its attached secondary ENI must be in the same zone and region, but can be in different VSwitches andsecurity groups.

 - The number of secondary ENIs that can be attached to an ECS instance depends on the instance type.
 For more information, see Instance type families.